yhino/pipenv-poetry-migrate/README.md

 Dry-run mode is `pyproject.toml` file does not overwrite, results are displayed on standard output.

 > **Note**
+> If the dependency already exists in the poetry dependency and you want to re-migrate it, please use the `--re-migrate` option.
+> However, if the dependency is removed from pipenv, the poetry dependency is not removed.
+>
+>     $ pipenv-poetry-migrate -f Pipfile -t pyproject.toml --re-migrate

+> **Note**
 > The default behavior is to migrate with the [group notation](https://python-poetry.org/docs/master/managing-dependencies/#dependency-groups), which has been available since Poetry 1.2.0.
 > If you want to migrate with `dev-dependencies` notation, please use the `--on-use-group-notation` option.
 >